Thatguy560/React-Notes/README.md

 - Using forms, users can interact with the application and enter the required information whenever needed.
 Form container certain elements, such as text fields, buttons, checkboxes and radio buttons etc.
 - Forms are used for many different tasks such as user authentication, searching, filtering, indexing etc.

-We can create froms in React by doing the following:
+We can create forms in React by doing the following:

 ![Form](https://www.simplilearn.com/ice9/free_resources_article_thumb/class-name.JPG)